llarsen71/PyPE/doc/index.rst

 To check if a string matches a pattern defined using PyPE, the patterns ``match`` function is called.
 If the string is a match a ``Match`` object is called.
 This is discussed in :ref:`match-object`.
+A few other classes are inlcuded in the PyPE package.

+* :ref:`Tokenizer` - This class aids in creating tokenizing parsers.

+* :ref:`Template` - A template engine class useful for embedding scripting logic in text files for dynamic tex file creation.

 .. _pattern-ops: